flut1/discogs-data-tools/readme.md

   --data-dir, --dd             Root directory where dumps and related files are stored.
                                                                                   [string] [default: "./data"]
-  --help                       Show help                                                             [boolean] --dump-version, --dv         Full name of the version to fetch. ie: 20180101                        [string] --chunk-size, --cs           Size of processing chunks.
+  --help                       Show help                                                             [boolean] --dump-version, --dv         Full name of the version to process. ie: 20180101           [string] [required] --chunk-size, --cs           Size of processing chunks.
 Larger size takes more memory
                                                                                       [number] [default: 1000]
   --no-index, --ni             Don't create indexes on collections                                   [boolean] --no-validate, --nv          Skip validation of XML nodes.
 Can considerably speed up processing, but you may
-                               get invalid rows                                                      [boolean] --restart, -r                Don't continue processing from where it last stopped but restart at the first row                                                                   [boolean] --include-image-objects, -i  Include image objects.
-By default, will only include the image count because image objects in data dumps are missing the URI                       [boolean] --types, -t                  List of types to get
+                               get invalid rows                                                      [boolean] --max-errors, --me           Number of rows that could not be inserted before the command is aborted.
+Set to 0 to not allow any errors                               [number] [default: 100] --restart, -r                Don't continue processing from where it last stopped but restart at the first row                                                                   [boolean] --database-name, --dn        Name of the database to write to                  [string] [default: "discogs"] --connection, -c             The MongoDB connection string
+                                              [string] [default: "mongodb://root:development@localhost:27017"]
+  --include-image-objects, -i  Include image objects.
+By default, will only include the image count because
+                               image objects in data dumps are missing the URI                       [boolean] --types, -t                  List of types to get